jcaillon/valet/docs/create-new-command.md

 - Run your valet command in the bash debugger on visual studio.
 - Or use the `valet -x` option to enable the profiler (this turns the debug mode on `set -x`).
 This will output the complete trace in `~/profile_valet_cmd.txt` (or you can choose the destination with the environment variable `VALET_COMMAND_PROFILING_FILE`).
 You can see what the profiling file looks like in this [test report](../tests.d/0006-profiler/results.approved.md).

-Of course, a simpler strategy is to log stuff with `debug` (you can also do `if isDebugEnabled; then debug "stuff"; fi` to avoid computing a string value for debug).
+Of course, a simpler strategy is to log stuff with `debug` (you can also do `if log::isDebugEnabled; then log::debug "stuff"; fi` to avoid computing a string value for debug).

 You can active the debug log level with Valet `-v` option, e.g. `valet -v my command`.